Shagshag/prestashop-documentation/CustomerMessageCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\CustomerMessage.php line 95
+* This method is defined in [classes/CustomerMessage.php line 95](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CustomerMessage.php#95)

 #### Arguments